marlonlom/archlinux-utils-mirrors-sync/README.md

 ```

 #### Editing *.zshrc* file
-Open .szhrc file for editing - in this example, im using nano, but feel free to use another text editor-
+Open .zshrc file for editing - in this example, im using nano, but feel free to use another text editor-
 ```
 sudo nano ~/.zshrc
 ```